The L sign is one of the features useful in identifying the central sulcus on cross-sectional imaging.

 Lateral medullary syndrome, (or Wallenberg syndrome) is an acute ischemic infarct due to occlusion of the vessels supplying the lateral medulla oblongata; most commonly occlusion of intracranial portion of the vertebral artery followed by PICA and it's branches.
 This syndrome is characterised by...

-Lateral meningocoele syndrome is a rare hereditary connective tissue disorder characterized by multiple lateral spinal meningocoeles, distinctive facial features, joint hypermobility, hypotonia, skeletal abnormalities, congenital cardiovascular malformations, urogenital anomalies and neurologic ...
+Lateral meningocoele syndrome is a rare hereditary connective tissue disorder characterized by multiple lateral lumbar meningocoeles, distinctive facial features, joint hypermobility, hypotonia, skeletal abnormalities, congenital cardiovascular malformations, urogenital anomalies and neurologic ...

 The lateral parietotemporal line is an imaginary boundary between the temporal lobe and occipital lobe and forms the posterior boundary of the former.